thynnine/pysic/doc/potential class.rst

 where :math:`\varepsilon` is an energy scale constant, :math:`a` is a lenght scale constant or lattice parameter, and :math:`n` is an exponent.

 There are many potentials defined in Pysic which already incorporate power law terms, and so this potential is often not needed.
 Still, one can build, for instance, the :ref:`Lennard-Jones potential` potential by stacking two power decay potentials.
 Note that :math:`n` should be large enough fo the potential to be sensible.
-Especially if one is creating a Coulomb potential with :math:`n = 1`, one should not define the potential through :class:`~pysic.Potential` objects, which are directly summed, but with the :class:`~pysic.CoulombSummation` class instead.
+Especially if one is creating a Coulomb potential with :math:`n = 1`, one should not define the potential through :class:`~pysic.interactions.local.Potential` objects, which are directly summed, but with the :class:`~pysic.interactions.coulomb.CoulombSummation` class instead.

 Keywords::